trappar/AliceGenerator/README.md

   * Supports Symfony via [AliceGeneratorBundle](https://github.com/trappar/AliceGeneratorBundle) - Start generating fixtures immediately with *zero custom code required!*
 * ORM support
   * Supports Doctrine natively
-  * Can perate without any ORM
+  * Can operate without any ORM
   * Can be extended to support any ORM
 * Many ways to make use of Faker providers
 * Configure how your objects are serialized using annotations or YAML metadata